Ericliu001/SwiftUI-Navigation-Sample/ScopeArchitectureDesign.md

 ## Scope Tree Structure

-Scopes are organized in a tree hierarchy where:
+Scopes are organized in a **flat tree hierarchy** where:
-- Each scope can have one or more child scopes
+- RootScope acts as the parent for all feature scopes
 - Parent scopes provide dependencies to their children
 - Child scopes access parent dependencies through protocol contracts
-- The tree structure enables feature isolation and dependency flow control
+- The flat structure enables feature isolation and simplifies dependency management

 ```
 RootScope
 ├── ContactScope
 ├── ChatScope
-│   └── ChatListItemScope
+├── ConversationScope
 └── SettingsScope
 ```

+**Architectural Evolution**: This project initially had nested scopes (e.g., ConversationScope as a child of ChatScope) but was refactored to a flat structure based on learnings from production applications.
+The flat structure eliminates nested dependency chains, simplifies navigation, and makes cross-scope communication easier.

 **Key Principle**: The scope tree hierarchy is independent of the view tree.
 A parent scope doesn't need to correspond to a parent view, and child scopes can be accessed from any part of the view hierarchy that has access to the appropriate scope reference.